ldutoit/eelRNA/README.md

 # README

-This project aim at comparing the transcriptome of yellow and silver NZ eels.
+This project is associated to:

+Lucila Babio, L., Lokman, P. M., Damsteegt, E. L., & Dutoit, L. Are Cell Junctions Implicated in the Regulation of Vitellogenin
+Uptake?
+Insights from an RNAseq-based Study in Eel, Anguilla australis.
+Cells, In Press

 ## Summary

-We build the transcriptome of the NZ eel denovo using Trinity.
+We build the transcriptome of the NZ eel denovo using Trinity, we then performed a quick annotation using Trinotate.

 We then run differential expression between 6 Yellow and 6 silver eels with 100bp paired-end data.
+A

-All the differentially expressed genes with statistics and counts are saved in [results_files/DE_results.txt](results_files/DE_results.txt).
+ll the differentially expressed genes with statistics and counts are saved in [results_files/DE_results.txt](results_files/DE_results.txt).
 Statistics and counts for ALL Genes are in [results_files/ALLgenes_results.txt](results_files/ALLgenes_results.txt).

 The Gene ontology enrichment analysis is saved in [results_files/diff.GOseq.enriched](results_files/diff.GOseq.enriched) and [diff.GOseq.depleted](results_files/diff.GOseq.depleted).
-They are output of GOSeq and one should pay attention to the False Discovery Rate values!

 Finally, all the transcripts fasta sequences are in [results_files/Trinity.fasta.gz](results_files/Trinity.fasta.gz)